Tank Rankings / Tier List for Phase 5 of TBC Classic

 Protection Warriors are the most complete tanks in TBC.
 They bring the most to the table as a tank, especially early on in the first tier.
 Perhaps the most valuable tools that they bring are their cooldowns, as their Shield Wall and Last Stand are above and beyond what either of the other tanks bring, which enables them to survive where others cannot.

 Looking back at our criteria, it is obvious why Warriors are in the S-tier.
 Warriors have the best damage mitigation early on thanks to how powerful the combination of defense and Block are as stats.
 Warriors have the best initial health scaling, giving them the largest health pool early on.
 Combined with Spell Reflection this makes them the best choice for dealing with magic damage.
 Warriors are also the only tank with a low-cooldown defensive ability, Shield Block.
 With all of this, Warriors have both the best mitigation and the best damage smoothing capabilities early on.

 Threat is the one area where Warrior is not dominant, but even then they are competitive.
-Thunder Clap is a great spell for AoE threat, while Warriors can still use their wide array of single target spells for single target threat generation.
-They may not bring the single target damage/threat generation of Bears or the AoE damage of Paladins, but they are still perfectly fine.
-Warriors' real strength lies in their defensive toolkit, which just enables them to do more with less early on in the expansion.
+Thunder Clap is a great spell for AoE threat, while Warriors can still use their wide array of single-target spells for single-target threat generation.
+They may not bring the single-target damage/threat generation of Bears or the AoE damage of Paladins, but they are still perfectly fine.
+Warriors' real strength lies in their defensive toolkit, which just enables them to do more with less.

 A-Tier Classes and Specializations